Scholarships and Grants

 Wheelock College offers the following scholarships and grants to incoming first-year students.
 To be considered for scholarships, applications must be completed by the priority deadline—there is no separate application for merit scholarships.

 Wheelock is committed to partnering with families to make a private education affordable and any first year student that does not qualify for a scholarship is eligible to receive a $12,000 Fenway Grant.
-Students from outside of Massachusetts will also receive a $2,000 travel grant.
+First-year students from outside of Massachusetts who have never attended college before will also receive a $2,000 travel grant.

 Please note that eligibility for scholarships is based on the grades and SAT scores that we have on file at the time the admissions decision is made.
 Grade point averages are all recalculated on a 4.0 scale based on Wheelock's own methodology.